6 Formulas and Functions

 6.3 Mathematical Functions

 The mathematical functions category is quite extensive.
-Besides the well-known SUM function for adding numbers, this category contains functions for various computing activities, such as exponentiation, root calculations, PI, logarithms, etc. Furthermore, you will find a lot of trigonometric functions.
-So all kinds of functions for a specific use.
+In addition to the common SUM function for adding numbers, this category includes functions for various calculations, such as exponentiation, square roots, PI, logarithms, and trigonometry.

 Task 6.2 File: Rounding.xlsx

-Figure 6.6 shows the results of a number of rounding functions.
-Column C indicates which formulas have been used for column B.
+shows the results of several rounding functions.
+Column C displays the formulas used in column B.

 Figure 6.6: Examples of rounding functions.